UNCG-DAISY/BeachRover/docs/intro.md

 - RC Car

     While any RC car can work, in order to use our CAD Chassis you will need a 1:16 sized Car.
+Make sure it has a controller as that will be important when setting up the rover later on.

 - Raspberry Pi